Take the 5 Gyres #topless4oceans challenge! Find out more on our Instagram page.*

-Styrofoam.
-It's the spongy stuff that makes up your takeout coffee cup.
-Everyone knows it's toxic.
-But did you know that your coffee cup lid is the same type of plastic?
-Styrofoam is simply a brand name for "expanded polystyrene foam," which is basically polystyrene that's expanded with air.
-Along with hundreds of other products, Styrofoam cups and polystyrene lids are made from styrene, which was found "reasonably anticipated to be a human carcinogen" by the National Toxicology Program in 2011 and listed as a carcinogen under California's Proposition 65 in 2016.
+You recognize the spongy stuff that makes up your takeout coffee cup.
+But did you know that your coffee cup lid is probably the same type of plastic?
+Expanded polystyrene foam—colloquially known as "Styrofoam"—is basically polystyrene that's expanded with air.
+Americans use more than 25 BILLION of these cups each year—many with a polystyrene lid.
+Polystyrene and expanded polystyrene foam are plastics made from styrene, which was found "reasonably anticipated to be a human carcinogen" by the National Toxicology Program in 2011 and listed as a carcinogen under California's Proposition 65 in 2016.

-Pledge to go #foamfree by avoiding polystyrene and Styrofoam products, then share this commitment with your community.
+Pledge to go #foamfree by avoiding polystyrene products, then share this commitment with your community.

 Check the map.